chipguyhere/ArduinoOTE/README.md

   if str(options.esp_port)=='65280':
     subprocess.run([ \
      "/FILL/IN/A/PATH/TO/A/WORKING/BINARY/OF/arduinoOTA", \
-     "-address", options.esp_ip, \
+     "-address", options.esp_ip, \     # example 192.168.1.107
      "-port", "65280", \
      "-username", "arduino", \
-     "-password", options.auth, \
+     "-password", options.auth, \      # example mysecretpassword
-     "-sketch", options.image, \
+     "-sketch", options.image, \       # example /private/var/folders/70/j7nvl/T/arduino/sketches/9A34/sketch.ino.bin
      "-upload", "/sketch", "-b"])
     return
 ```

 If the copy of arduinoOTA is not working or present in the tools for the avr architecture, try installing the Arduino SAMD
 boards and look for the tool there.
+The tool will be in a path loosely resembling ~/arduino-1.8.8/hardware/tools/avr/bin/arduinoOTA

+To upload SPIFFS data, one would need to call the arduinoOTA tool with the same arguments, except for providing (for example) OTEthernet.spiffs.bin as the
+image, and ```/data``` in place of ```/sketch```.

 ## nRF5 support